syeddanish41/wAlnut/README.md

      - **AGI Example 1:**
        When trying to recognize what is in a greyscale image that is 1000 by 1000 pixels, instead try to recognize what is in a greyscale image that is 32 by 32 pixels.
-When that is too hard first try to recognize what is in a binary 32 by 32 pixel image.
+When that is too hard try to recognize what is in a binary 32 by 32 pixel image.

-3. For each principle of general intelligence produced by neurobiology try to use a more efficient substitute from other fields if there is a mapping.
+3. **_For each principle of general intelligence produced by neurobiology try to use a more efficient substitute from other fields if there is a mapping._**
      - **Flying Example:**
        When the Wright brothers where building how to control their flying machine they did not build a plane with a birds wing.
 When they were